iWinston/typeorm-plus/README.md

     metadata.orientation = "portait";
     metadata.photo = photo; // this way we connect them

-    // Get entity repositories
+    // get entity repositories
     let photoRepository = connection.getRepository(Photo);
     let metadataRepository = connection.getRepository(PhotoMetadata);

-    // First we should persist a photo await photoRepository.save(photo);
+    // first we should persist a photo await photoRepository.save(photo);

-    // Photo is saved.
+    // photo is saved.
 Now we need to persist a photo metadata await metadataRepository.save(metadata);

-    // Done
+    // done
     console.log("Metadata is saved, and relation between metadata and photo is created in the database too");

 }).catch(error => console.log(error));